fieldtrip/website/tutorial/sensor/sleep.md

 The **[ft_preprocessing](/reference/ft_preprocessing)** function requires the modified sleep datasets and Subject loading code (e.g., Subject05.m), which is available from our [download server](https://download.fieldtriptoolbox.org/tutorial/sleep/).

-Load the subject specific information.
+Load the subject-specific information.
 Then read and preprocess the continuous sleep data

       % set the path to the data to the current directory datapath = pwd;

-      % load the Subject specific information
+      % load the subject-specific information
       %Subject01
       Subject05